 Compares ground cover levels for these land types on the selected Lot(s) on Plan, with the same land types in the local region (within 25 to 50 km radius depending on the size of the Lot on Plan) from year 2000 to the present.
 This comparison can be made either as:

-For more details, see Pages 7 and 8 of the FORAGE User Guide .
+For more details, see the section - FORAGE Report: Ground Cover of the FORAGE User Guide .

 Provides a check on ground cover levels against the surrounding region.